 Shopify tutorial for beginners

-There are couple of other resources that I’d suggest you take a look at before launching your store too: our Shopify SEO guide, which teaches you how to maximize your site’s chances of ranking highly in search results, and our Shopify store launch checklist, which walks you through a series of important QC checks you should carry out on your new store before hitting the ‘publish’ button.
+There are couple of other resources that I’d suggest you take a look at before launching your store too: our Shopify SEO guide, which teaches you how to maximize your site’s chances of ranking highly in search results, and our Shopify store launch checklist, which walks you through a series of important quality control (QC) checks you should carry out on your new store before hitting the ‘publish’ button.

 Video guide to Shopify SEO